Donald Trump May Be Able To Overturn Election Results, Reporter Warns

 President Donald Trump has not yet conceded to Democrat Joe Biden, who was projected the winner of the 2020 presidential race last week.
 Instead, Trump has deemed the contest fraudulent, mounting legal challenges in several key states.
-Meanwhile, Republicans have stood by him, refusing to acknowledge Biden as president-elect.
+Meanwhile, many Republicans have stood by him, refusing to acknowledge Biden as president-elect.

 According to Vox journalist Andrew Prokop, Trump could still overturn the results.
 In a report published on Wednesday, Prokop explained that Trump still has a path to winning another term in the White House, even though he finished behind Biden in a number of critical battlegrounds.